nas256/ece3400_team13/labs/lab3.md

 | ------------- | ------------- | ------------- |
 | Y Coordinate  | X coordinate  | 8-bit color   |

-_(We know this protocol is wasteful and can be compressed, however we chose it to align with a hex value, so that the first hexadecimal digit is the first coord, and the next digit is the next cord, for easy debugging)_
+_(We know this protocol is wasteful and can be compressed, however we chose it to align with a hex value, so that the first hexadecimal digit is the first coordinate and the next digit is the next coordinate, for easy debugging)_

 Here's an example of our protocol in action: